scuzzilla/rpki-arch/README.md

 Processed 3 prefixes, 3 paths
 ```
 However, by default on CISCO-XR routers, invalid paths are not automatically discarded.
-We should manually enable the **valid** paths selection with this command:
+I should manually enable the **valid** paths selection with this command:
 ```c
 router bgp <ASN>
  bgp bestpath origin-as use validity